Andre-ats/Andre-ats/README.md

 # 👋 Hi, I'm André

-💻 Full Stack Developer(React & .NET)
+💻 Full Stack Developer
 🎓 Computer Science Student at FEI
+🚀 Focused on building web applications with React and .NET

 ---